radius-project/radius/docs/content/concepts/overview/index.md

 Traits are defined as:

 {{% alert title="📄 Radius Deployment" color="primary" %}}
-A structured piece of orthogonal configuration that can applied to a Component as part of its definition or its deployment.
+A structured piece of orthogonal configuration that can applied to a Component as part of its definition or a Deployment definition.
 {{% /alert %}}

 The keys to this definition are that traits:

 - Are strongly-typed and can be validated
 - Sometimes part of the Component's definition
-- Sometimes part of the Component's deployment
+- Sometimes part of the Deployment's definition

 To understand why and when Traits should be part of a Component definition, consider the following use cases.